Help for Newspaper Publishers

 What is the Commercial Service Network?

-- Your Canada Post customer number.
+i) Your Canada Post customer number.

-- The subscriber’s mailing address
+- Recipient’s mailing address